25-Year-Old Left Wing – Montreal Canadiens

 Drayson Bowman Contract Information:

-Signed a professional tryout contract with the Canadiens in September 2014.
+Signed a one-year, two-way contract with the Canadiens in October 2014.

 To instantly reveal our fantasy analysis of every player – including Drayson Bowman – simply subscribe now.